Central America Explorer

 Important information

-1. A single supplement is available if you’d prefer not to share a room on this trip.
-The single supplement excludes Day 7 (Overnight bus), Day 23 (Tikal) and Day 28 (San Juan La Laguna homestay) where you will be in shared accommodation.
+2. A single supplement is available if you’d prefer not to share a room on this trip.
+The single supplement excludes Day 28 (San Juan La Laguna homestay) where you will be in shared accommodation and is subject to availability.
 Please speak to your booking agent for further information.

-3. Please be careful when booking flights to/from San Jose; make sure you fly out of Juan Santamaria International Airport [SJO].
+3. Please be careful when booking flights from San Jose; make sure you fly out of Juan Santamaría International Airport [SJO].
 Please do not book flights from Norman Y. Mineta San Jose International Airport [SJC] as this is located in California, United States.

 What to bring/pack